BNL-FCCee/HInvisible/README.md

-# HInvisible
+# BNL FCC-ee studies

+The purpose of this repository is to keep track of analysis configurations to perform FCC-ee feasability studies performed at BNL.
+This analysis includes phase space selections and plotters for:

-Higgs to invisble selection for FCCee
+* Higgs to invisible
+* Z(cc)H

 ## Initial Setup

-Clone the repository, including the FCCAnalyses submodule.
+Clone the repository, including the FCCAnalyses submodule(s).

 Via ssh:
 ```shell